sanfofana/SSH_in_Azure_Linux_VM_using_Private_Key/README.md

 # SSH_in_Azure_Linux_VM_using_Private_Key

 - Note: In this project I install a kali linux VM from azure, and SSH in the using a private key (SHA256).
-- The virtual machine had been depley on azure
+- The virtual machine had been depley on azure.
+- The private key should be downlod while deploying the machine or after deployment.
+- It is important to know the private key location.

 ##  1. Open the client of your choice
   - WSL on windows
   - Terminal on Mac